thomas-shirley/rsvpme/readme.md

 ## About The Project
 RSVPMe is a compact, dynamic and fun way for you to manage RSVPs to a wedding.
 It is easily deployed on a server and has few overheads.
 It supports unique URL generation for your guests, with tailored invitations.

+It handles:
+ - Creates a unique RSVP URL for each of your invitees
+ - Allows guests to RSVP for none, one or two
+ - Alows you to watch in real time RSVPs on the dashboard
+ - Easily generate many unique URLs at once, by pasting your data straight in
-It handles RSVP for both single and double invitees.
+ - It handles RSVP for both single and double invitees.

 It uses:
  - PostGresDB